eccentricdevotion/TARDIS/faqs.md

 - [Why does my TARDIS door open when I crouch-click it (and get out of sync with the other door)?](#sync)
 - [What is the Texture Pack in the videos?](#txtpac)

-#### I made a stack of blocks but the TARDIS doesn’t materialise!
+#### I made a stack of blocks but the TARDIS does not materialise

 The method for creating a TARDIS was changed in version 2.6, you should craft a TARDIS seed block instead.
 Check the ‘[Creating a TARDIS](creating-a-tardis.html)’ page for details.

-#### When I click the TARDIS seed block with a stick, nothing happens!
+#### When I click the TARDIS seed block with a stick nothing happens

 You didn’t read and follow the instructions — you need to click the seed block with the **TARDIS Key** — the key is only a stick if you have configured it to be one.
 Check the ‘[Creating a TARDIS](creating-a-tardis.html)’ page for details.